alxcube/di-container/README.md

 To implement this approach, your class dependencies must be injected through public properties or must have setter methods.
-Additionally, the `"singleton"` or `"request"` lifecycle is a mandatory requirement for cyclic dependencies.
+Additionally, the `"singleton"` or `"request"` lifecycle is a mandatory requirement for such circular dependencies.

 You can pass a callback to the `delay()` method of the [context object](#service-resolution-context) in the [service factory](#service-factory), in which you can resolve and set the necessary